faosorios/SSIM/README.md

 - R under development (2018-02-21 r74285), running Linux Mint 18.3 (64 bits)
 - R version 3.3.0, running OS X 10.13.4 (64 bits)

-Installation instructions:
-To create the Dynamically Loaded (DL) library, enter at the console prompt:
+Installation instructions: To create the Dynamically Loaded (DL) library, enter at the console prompt

 `R CMD SHLIB -o SSIM.so *.c` or `R CMD SHLIB -o SSIM.dll *.c` if your are in Windows

 CONTENTS: